EnzymeAD/enzyme-sc22/README.md

 differentiated versions of these benchmarks were evaluated on varying thread counts and ranks, as well

-#### Machine
+## 1. Machine

-Experiments were run on an AWS c6i.metal instance with hyper-threading and Turbo Boost disabled, running Ubuntu 20.04 running on a dual-socket Intel Xeon Platinum 8375C CPU at 2.9 GHz with 32 cores each and 256 GB RAM.
+Experiments for the paper were run on an AWS c6i.metal instance with hyper-threading and Turbo Boost disabled, running Ubuntu 20.04 running on a dual-socket Intel Xeon Platinum 8375C CPU at 2.9 GHz with 32 cores each and 256 GB RAM.

-#### Obtaining the code
+## 2. Obtaining the code

-All the codes and benchmarks are available on Github
+All the codes and benchmarks are available on Github in this repository.
-<a href="github.com/EnzymeAD/enzyme-sc22"
-class="uri">github.com/EnzymeAD/enzyme-sc22</a> at commit `8665560`,
-DOI [10.5281/zenodo.6609054](https://doi.org/10.5281/zenodo.6609054).
 We first obtain the code:
 ```console
 cd $HOME
 git clone --recursive https://github.com/EnzymeAD/enzyme-sc22